Bahelhadj/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Dom is the Document Object Model.
+It structures and manifests our our code a tree-like structure consisting of nodes,
 2. What is an event?
+An event is an interaction to the site by a user.
+Some examples include but are not limited to instances of clickling, scrolling, hovering, and etc.
 3. What is an event listener?
+An event listener is code that triggers once an event happens.
 4. Why would we convert a NodeList into an Array?
+Arrays have more methods available to use as opposed to a nodelist.
 5. What is a component?
+A component is a set code that we have stored to memory making it reusable.

 ### Git Set up